 Last Updated on by

-A delicious and easy soup, this Tuscan Bean and Kale Soup has flavorful herbs and spices, beans, tomatoes, fresh kale, and a secret ingredient that infuses the entire soup with rich flavor.
+A delicious and easy soup, this Tuscan White Bean Soup with Kale has flavorful herbs and spices, beans, tomatoes, fresh kale, and a secret ingredient that infuses the entire pot with rich flavor!

-So Arkansas is definitely warmer than Indiana for the most part and for that I am grateful!
-I’m a naturally cold person and in winter I stay warm by layering on sweatpants, sweaters, and thick wool socks.
-There is nothing more comforting than coming in from the cold and wrapping your hands around a bowl of this ultra comforting Tuscan Bean and Kale Soup.
+There is nothing more comforting than coming in from the cold winter weather and wrapping your hands around a bowl of this ultra comforting Tuscan White Bean Soup with Kale.
 It’s one of those soups that taste just as good whether it’s been simmering away for 20 minutes or simmering away for all day on the stove.
-I think you’ll
+I think you’re going to love it!

-One of the reasons why I love this Tuscan Bean and Kale Soup so much is because it uses a ton of pantry staples and besides the kale, I usually have all the other ingredients on hand.
-The ingredient list is long, but most of that is dried herbs and spices you likely already have.
+One of the reasons why I love this Tuscan White Bean Soup with Kale so much is because it uses a ton of pantry staples I usually have on hand, aside from the kale.
+The ingredient list looks long, but most of that is dried herbs and spices you likely already have.
 Here’s some of what you’ll need to make this soup:

 - Herbs and spices: The herbs and spices make this dish!
 We’re going to use lots of Italian flavors here like dried rosemary, thyme, basil, and my favorite–fennel seeds.
 I like to slightly crush the fennel seeds in my hands right before I drop them into the soup pot to release more flavor.

-- Chicken broth: Or sub vegetable broth if you prefer.
+- Chicken broth: Or sub vegetable broth to make this vegetarian/vegan.

-- Canned white beans: I really like to use garbanzo or cannellini beans here, but you can use whatever firm, white bean you prefer.
+- Canned white beans: I use garbanzo or cannellini beans in this recipe, but you can use any firm white bean.

-- Canned Diced Tomatoes: We’re going to use one can of diced tomatoes plus all the juices!
-I love using tomatoes with fennel and feel like the slight acidity from the tomatoes balances this soup well.
+- Tomatoes: We’re going to use tomato paste and one can of diced tomatoes with all the juices to develop umami and delicious tomato flavor!
+I love using tomatoes when I cook with fennel because the flavors compliment each other well.

-- Parmesan Rind: This is the secret ingredient!
-As the soup cooks, the parmesan rind leaches delicious cheesy flavory into the broth.
-Whenever I buy a wedge of parmesan from the store, I cut off the rind and pop it in the freezer in a Stasher bag.
+- Parmesan Rind: My secret ingredient!
+As the soup cooks, the parmesan rind releases this delicious slightly cheesy flavory into the broth.
+Whenever I buy a wedge of parmesan from the store, I cut off the rind and pop it in the freezer in a Stasher bag or reusable container.
 You should be able to ask the cheese department at Whole Foods for a parmesan rind as well.
-If you can’t find a rind, I’ve used a 2-inch chunk of parmesan cheese and a had great success.
+When I don’t have a parmesan rind on hand, I’ve used a large chunk of parmesan cheese (like 2-inches) and it’s worked well.
 Vegan or dairy free?
 Sub with white miso (Miso Master is my favorite brand, you can find it at many health food stores).
-Just stir in a spoonful of miso paste into a bowl of soup until it dissolves.
-It has such a great cheesy flavor and adds umami!
+Stir in a spoonful of miso paste into a bowl of soup until it dissolves.
+White miso has a cheesy flavor and numerous health benefits.

 - Kale: Fresh kale is added right before serving.
 Be sure to remove the rough stems before adding to the soup.

-How to Make Tuscan Bean and Kale Soup
+How to Make Tuscan White Bean Soup with Kale

-This Tuscan Bean and Kale soup is layered with flavor and taste like it’s been simmering for hours but it’s so simple to make!
+This Tuscan White Bean Soup with Kale is layered with flavor and taste like it’s been simmering for hours but it’s so simple to make!
 Here’s how you do it:

-- Cook the tomato paste and warm the spices: Add the tomato paste and cook until it develops into a rusty color.
-Then, add the spices and cook until fragrant, which will be about 30 seconds.
+- Cook the tomato paste and warm the spices: Add the tomato paste and cook until it develops into a rust color.
+Then, add the spices and cook until fragrant, about 30 seconds.
 I like to crush the fennel seeds with my hands as I sprinkle them in there to release more of the flavor.
 It’s okay if brown bits develop on the bottom of the pot.

 - Add broth and remaining ingredients (except kale): We’re going to deglaze the pot with a little bit of broth to pick up all those flavorful brown bits that may have developed when the tomato paste and spices were cooking.
 Once that reduces, add the rest of the broth and the tomatoes, beans, and our secret ingredient–the parmesan rind!

-- Simmer: Bring the soup to a boil, then reduce to a simmer.
-Put a tight fitting lid on it and simmer for 20 minutes to let the flavors develop and the parmesan rind release the amazing flavors.
+- Simmer: Bring the soup to a boil, then reduce to a simmer with a tight fitting lid and simmer for 20 minutes to let the everything cook together.

-What to Serve with Tuscan Bean and Kale Soup
+What to Serve with Tuscan white Bean with Kale

-This hearty Tuscan Bean and Kale Soup is a meal in itself.
+This hearty Tuscan White Bean Soup with Kale is a meal in itself.
 If you want to round it out, here are some serving suggestions:

 - Red wine ♥🍷